westerbaan/theses/a-changes.md

 * Added a reminder of the meaning of finite (measure space) in 43V(7).

+* Adds some words on the relation between meagreness and negligibility in 52IIIa and 52IIIb.

 * Added a remark, 96Ia, on the choice of 'filter'.

 * Added a remark, 101Ia, on the use of the symbol \diamond.